wshon/madedit-mod/README.txt

 Fix: Fix dictionary download link of OpenOffice on About Dialog
 Fix: Link warning of VS project
 Fix: Show search results by default
+Fix: Set default page of Option dialog to "General"

 Mod v0.3.6
 1.New: Create scripts directory if not exists while saving recorded script